sandyavs/mealplanner-wiki/Test-cases-v2.md

 2. Verify when mouse hover the meal item in a specific category of meal plan is highlighted with green color and showing delete icon or not
 3. check that the user is able to click on the delete icon/button
 4. Check that when the user clicks on the delete icon/button then the meal in the specific category of meal plan for a particular day gets deleted.
 Eg: In Lunch section for Monday, the selected meal should have been deleted
+5. Check the meal is also deleted from the database.

 ## Expected Behaviour:
 Should be to able delete the meal in the specific category of meal plan when clicked on the delete icon